swissquote/crafty/docs/05_Packages/index.md

 ### `crafty-preset-typescript`

-This preset provides TypeScript support for Gulp, Webpack, Jest and rollup.js .
+This preset provides TypeScript support for Gulp, Webpack, and Jest.

 This preset will include `crafty-preset-eslint` and provide ESLint with our linting rules.